Curtin Radio: History

 After 26 years of AM broadcasting, the station converted to the FM Band in 2002.
 The radio station is available on the DAB+ format (digital radio) as CURTINDG and is also available on the World Wide Web, and streaming services such as iHeartRadio.

 According to their website, Curtin Radio has a weekly cumulative listenership in excess of 239,000 people (all ages 15+) and has more than four thousand subscribing members.
-Curtin Radio also has more than 100 on-air & production volunteers.
+Curtin Radio also has more than 100 on-air and production volunteers.

 Presenters and Shows

 Volunteer presenters and producers broadcast during the evenings and weekends.

 Newsroom

 A training ground for students who study at the Curtin School of Journalism, Curtin Radio has assisted with producing some of Western Australia's most respected radio and television journalists.

 The Curtin Radio Newsroom is staffed by two full-time journalists, Courtney Thornton and Ruby Devlin.
 It is also occasionally staffed by volunteer students, who study at the Curtin School of Journalism and prepare news bulletins.